rendrjs/rendrjs.github.io/_syncer/objectsDiffer.md

 example: Syncer.objectsDiffer(modelA, modelB)
 ---

-This method deeply compares the data of two different models / collections, returns true if they're different, false if they're the same.
+This method deeply compares the data of two different models / collections and returns true if they're different, false if they're the same.